 Students at KU-Lawrence: (1) contact the course instructor to obtain a permission code number and (2) have your advisor contact the registrar at KU-Lawrence to institute a "Career Pointer Exception" so that the course will be calculated in your GPA.

 Using the link above, please submit your completed application and pay the $60 application fee.
 The application fee is paid when you click SUMBIT from the online application.
-Applicants can pay by Visa, MasterCard, Discover, American Express or by Electronic Check.
+Applicants can pay by Visa, MasterCard, Discover, American Express or by electronic check.
 U.S. banks only.
 Application fees are non-refundable.
 Electronic checks will be held for approximately six business days while the check clears.
-Applications are not reviewed until all of the requested information is received.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.